CleverCloud/documentation/content/doc/administrate/ssl.md

    to Clever Cloud’s load balancers.

-Clever Cloud’s certificates manager only tries to trigger a certificate generation for 3 days after the domain is added on the application.
+Clever Cloud’s certificates manager only tries to trigger a certificate generation for 3 days after adding the domain to the application.
 If needed, you can remove the domain and add it back to re-trigger a certificate generation.
 The support team is also able to manually trigger a certificate upon request.